fabiankaraben/docsarchive-dev/content/typescript/5.1/project-configuration/project-references.md

 ## `declarationMap` {#declarationmap}

-We’ve also added support for [declaration source maps](https://github.com/Microsoft/TypeScript/issues/14479).
+We’ve also added support for [declaration source maps ↗](https://github.com/Microsoft/TypeScript/issues/14479).
 If you enable [`declarationMap` ↗](https://www.typescriptlang.org/tsconfig.html#declarationMap), you’ll be able to use editor features like “Go to Definition” and Rename to transparently navigate and edit code across project boundaries in supported editors.

 ## `prepend` with `outFile` {#prepend-with-outfile}